Image Credit: pexels.com

 SCO marketing techniques involve optimizing your web content for a specific search engine.

-By the time you’re done reading this post, you’ll know how to use SCO marketing methods to boost your Google rankings.
+By the time you’re done reading this post, you’ll know how to use these SCO marketing methods to boost your Google rankings.

 Using keywords is an inevitable part of SEO.
 If you have developed content, any content, in the past, you might have been instructed to target primary and secondary keywords.
 If you’ve written an article, you might have been told to use exact terms in the first 100 words of your text.